 Introduction

 High-speed imaging in neuroscience research is a technique that demands high temporal fidelity between the imaging platform and animal behavior.
-The recent use of calcium imaging to track the activity of individual cells at millisecond resolution while animals engage in behavior represents such a requirement ((Klaus, et al., 2017; Barbera, et al., 2016), (Muhammad et al, 2015).Strict alignment of neuronal signals with experimental inputs or outputs is essential (Solari, Sviatkó, Laszlovsky, Hegedüs, & Hangya, 2018).
+The recent use of calcium imaging to track the activity of individual cells at millisecond resolution while animals engage in behavior represents such a requirement (Klaus, et al., 2017; Barbera, et al., 2016; Mohammed, et al., 2016; Markowitz, et al., 2018)Strict alignment of neuronal signals with experimental inputs or outputs is essential (Solari, Sviatkó, Laszlovsky, Hegedüs, & Hangya, 2018).
 This precision will become even more important with the emergence of faster calcium indicators or new voltage imaging sensors that utilize sampling rates up to 1 kHz (Yoav, et al., 2018).
 A new challenge is to find flexible, intuitive, and accurate ways to integrate experimental control, behavioral output, and data sampling in a way that is synchronized and easy to use.

-Calcium iImaging experiments that examine the neural basis of behavior typically require precisely timed data acquisition and command signals, as noted previously for electrophysiology recordings (Solari, Sviatkó, Laszlovsky, Hegedüs, & Hangya, 2018).
+Calcium imaging experiments that examine the neural basis of behavior typically require precisely timed data acquisition and command signals, as noted previously for electrophysiology recordings (Solari, Sviatkó, Laszlovsky, Hegedüs, & Hangya, 2018).
 Behavioral data must be precisely and aligned to imaging data.
 For example, a recent study in the striatum finds additional neurological structure with respect to motor activity on very short timescales, suggesting that poor timing resolution could potentially lead to incorrect inferences (Markowitz, et al., 2018).
 A common imaging technique is to set up an imaging device to utilize an “external trigger”, where the rising phase of a digital pulse or TTL pulse either initiates a sequence of internally clocked image captures (Micallef, Takahashi, Larkum, & Palmer, 2017) or initiates frame capture once for every pulse.
-Small, affordable, open-source microcontrollers such as the Teensy 3.2 or Arduino UNO are capable of delivering precisely timed pulses with microsecond-level resolution using user-friendly functions While more expensive equipment is commonly used for data acquisition and experimental control, these microcontrollers are far less expensive, sufficient for the majority of experimental needs, and leverage open-source software and intuitive programming languages (D'Ausilio, 2012).
+Small, affordable, open-source microcontrollers such as the Teensy 3.2 or Arduino UNO are capable of delivering precisely timed pulses with microsecond-level resolution using user-friendly functions.
+While more expensive equipment is commonly used for data acquisition and experimental control, these microcontrollers are far less expensive, sufficient for the majority of experimental needs, and leverage open-source software and intuitive programming languages (D'Ausilio, 2012).
 The Arduino programming environment, which Teensy utilizes, is simple to learn for anyone with any programming background, and doesn’t require much experience in the realm of electronics, as explained in depth previously (D'Ausilio, 2012).
 In addition to the standard features that the Arduino UNO, for example, offers, the Teensy 3.2 delivers true analog output.
 A library available only for the Teensy, the Audio library, makes use of this by providing a simple way to create and/or play sounds directly from the Teensy.
 Therefore, operant conditioning experiments that utilize sound don’t necessitate additional equipment or knowledge of electrical circuits, aside from an inexpensive amplifier for microcontrollers and a speaker.